odoo/documentation/inventory/delivery/two_steps.rst

 When an order goes to the shipping department for final delivery, Odoo is set up by default to utilize a **one-step** operation: once all goods are available, they are able to be shipped in a single delivery order.
-However, your company’s business process may have one or more steps that happen before shipping.
+However, your company's business process may have one or more steps that happen before shipping.
 In the **two steps** process, the items in a delivery order are **picked** in the warehouse and brought to an **output location** for **shipping**.
 The goods are then shipped.

 In order to accomplish a **Pick + Ship** delivery in Odoo, there are a few necessary configuration steps.
 These steps create an additional location, which by default is called **Output**.
-So, if your warehouse’s code is ``WH``, this configuration will create a location called ``WH/Output``.
+So, if your warehouse's code is ``WH``, this configuration will create a location called ``WH/Output``.
 Goods will move from ``WH/Stock`` to ``WH/Output`` in the first step (picking).
 Then, they move from ``WH/Output`` to ``WH/Customers`` (in the